"Rivers of Light and Shadow: An Introduction to Notan

 Expert Insights

-According to James Gurney: "The reason I find such an exercise useful is that a simple tonal design has much more impact.
+James Gurney: "The reason I find such an exercise useful is that a simple tonal design has much more impact.
 You can tell at a glance what's going on, and it reads from across the room or when it's reduced to a tiny size.
 If I don't do it, I tend to put the full range of values in each area, or worse yet, render each section of the picture in middle values."

 Advice from Frank Webb: "You cannot paint values you have not seen."